How To Move Heavy Furniture By Yourself: 19 Ways to DIY

 • Heavy-Duty Gloves: Wearing these will protect your hands and improve grip.

-• Blankets or Furniture Pads: Using these can prevent scratches, dents, or damage to both your furniture, flooring, and walls.
+• Blankets or Furniture Pads: Using these can prevent scratches, dents, or damage to your furniture, flooring, and walls.

 • Stair Roller: Consider using a stair roller, which attaches to heavy items, making it easier to move them down steps securely.